UnquietCode/Flapi/README.md

 ### What's the project's status?
-Version 0.7 has been released, and includes enhancements for customizing the generated code, plus several other new features and improvements.
-See the
-[Release Notes](https://github.com/UnquietCode/Flapi/wiki/Version-0.7) for the full details.
+Version 0.8 has been released, and includes a new Gradle build plugin, support for block mixins, and more.
+See the [Release Notes](./VERSION.md) for the full details.

 ### Problems?
 Use the [issue tracker](https://github.com/UnquietCode/Flapi/issues) to report problems encountered or new